Code-Institute-Submissions/bookable/README.md

 <br>

+**Since then I refactored the template tag and reverted back to dynamic urls again.**

 ![Copy URL button](./docs/bugs/copy-button-bug.jpg)
-   - I've included a button to copy the thank you page url for sharing.
-Javascript is used to copy the innerHTML of the `<a>` tag and the browser console was reporting the error in the image above.
+   - I've included a button to copy the thank you page URL for sharing.
+Javascript is used to copy the innerHTML of the `<a>` tag, after which the browser console reports the error in the image above.
 Adding async await to the function fixed the issue.

 ## Validators